KAICIID Dialogue Centre: Mission and objectives

 The International Dialogue Centre (KAICIID) is an intergovernmental organization that is now headquartered in Lisbon, Portugal.
 Before July 2022, the organization had been headquartered in Vienna, Austria since its foundation in 2012.
 The mandate of KAICIID is to foster interreligious and intercultural dialogue around the world by bringing religious leaders and political decision-makers together to develop and implement multilateral solutions that promote social cohesion and interreligious understanding.

 KAICIID is the only intergovernmental organization governed by religious representatives from all of the world's major religions.
 It is characterized by a dual governance structure, which includes a Council of Parties and a Board of Directors.
 The mission of the organization is to promote peace, tolerance and understanding among people of different faiths and cultures.
 KAICIID's work includes the use of dialogue to fight hate speech, support peacebuilding and social cohesion efforts in conflict areas around the globe.
 The Centre runs focus region programmes in Nigeria, the Central African Republic, Europe and the Arab world.
 The centre was also active in Myanmar, but ceased to implement its programmes there in 2021.

 Crucially, KAICIID seeks to promote human rights, justice, peace and reconciliation, as well as curb the abuse of religion as a means to justify oppression, violence and conflict.
 It promotes the preservation and sacredness of holy sites, as well as respect for religious symbols, and focuses on issues pertaining to the dignity of human life and religious education.
 In Europe, KAICIID also works in the field of refugee and migrant inclusion and has cooperated with Caritas and Human Relief on a project level.
-In 2019, KAICIID announced that it will allocate approximately €1.5 million for initiatives aimed at combating "hate speech" through the center's global programmes in 2020.
+In 2019, KAICIID announced that it will allocate approximately €1.5 million for initiatives aimed at combating "hate speech" through the centre's global programmes in 2020.

 Guiding principles

-Recalling that the founding document of KAICIID cites principles enshrined in the Universal Declaration of Human Rights, especially, "the right to freedom of thought, conscience and religion" - with emphasis on "human rights and fundamental freedoms for all without distinction as to race, sex, language or religion."
+Recalling that the founding document of KAICIID cites principles enshrined in the Universal Declaration of Human Rights, especially, "the right to freedom of thought, conscience and religion" – with emphasis on "human rights and fundamental freedoms for all without distinction as to race, sex, language or religion."